Montreal Botanical Gardens

 Gardeners who constantly create and recreate garden designs and who enable each and everyone of us to peacifully benefit from the tranquility and the quietness of a nice mixture of green areas.

-A Botanical Garden that is part of four Espaces pour la vie - Spaces for Life, the other three being the Biodôme, the Insectarium, and the Planetarium, each commited to protecting the biodiversity of our planet.
+A Botanical Garden that is part of four Espaces pour la vie - Spaces for Life, the other three being the Biodôme, the Insectarium, and the Planetarium, each committed to protecting the biodiversity of our planet.

 The Montreal Botanical Gardens offer, among other treasures, many thematic outdoor gardens as well as greenhouses.
-A garden organization with a large variety of garden designs and paths to discover, explore and appreciate.
+A garden organization with a large variety of garden designs and paths to discover, to explore and to appreciate.

 - The Alpine Garden takes us to a botanical trip from the Rockies to the Himalayas and from the Alps to the Artic tundra.

-- Arboretum is the latin word for a "place planted with trees" and half of the Montreal Botanical Gardens is devoted to an impressive collection of trees and shrubs.
+- Arboretum is the Latin word for a "place planted with trees" and half of the Montreal Botanical Gardens is devoted to an impressive collection of trees and shrubs.

 - The harmony of the Chinese Garden is based on four basic elements, plants, water, stones and architecture.